jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 loaded during the system initialization ("SYSINIT") phase remains permanently loaded.
 Unlike PC DOS, COMMAND.COM is not divided into "resident" and "transient" sections.
-Instead, it's divided in "shared" and "instance" sections, so that every copy of **COMMAND.COM** shares the same code and read-only data.
+Instead, it's divided in "shared" and "instance" sections, so every copy of **COMMAND.COM** shares the same code and read-only data, making each additional copy very small.

 At the command prompt, you can launch DOS and BASIC programs, and type a variety of DOS and BASIC commands.
 You can define your own variables